canonical/k8s-snap/docs/src/snap/howto/epa.md

 # How to set up Enhanced Platform Awareness

-This section explains how to set up the EPA features in a {{product}} cluster.
+This section explains how to set up the Enhanced Platform Awareness (EPA) features in a {{product}} cluster.

 The content starts with the setup of the environment (including steps for using [MAAS][MAAS]).
 Then the setup of {{product}}, including the Multus & SR-IOV/DPDK